makocodeproject/makocode/NOTES.md

 - Image format: Portable PixMap (PPM) only, ASCII with 8 bits per color, e.g. 24-bits per pixel.
 ImageMagick or other will be needed to convert between formats.
 A simple external script can be provided as a suggestion.
 - Metadata is output as a json file.
 Use an external script to merge metadata json output with data, e.g. to change the file settings in the OS.
 - Ambiguity: Due to brute-force guessing, data can be ambiguous if Hash or ECC is too small or not supplied.
 This occurs even without physical damage.
 Thus brute-forcing cannot just return the first correct result, but must return all possible correct results, of which there may be many.
 We must modify input parameters to ensure that the subsequent results are different - we can Hash the entire output and add to a set in decoding to quickly verify this.
 Command line can limit from 1 to infinity as well.
-- Calibration program that prints calibration pages, then scanned in to automatically determine best settings (e.g. high-density slow-decoding, balanced, low-density fast-decoding).
+- Calibration program that prints calibration pages, then scanned in to automatically determine the best settings (e.g. high-density slow-decoding, balanced, low-density fast-decoding).
 Simply print seed-0 pseudorandom data in plain, which is quick to decode.
 Keep printing in higher density, possibly binary searching, to find maximum data density for this printer/scanner/computer combination, with no time limit.
-- Alternately, a questionnaire to figure out best ECC settings.
+- Alternately, a questionnaire to figure out the best ECC settings.
 Note that a faster computer can brute-force faster, and a time-limit may be set.
 - Page equality
     - Unequal page sizes are not supported.
 Partial pages are not supported.
     - By default, pad with extra fiducial/Hash/ECC bits so that there isn't junk data at the end.